konsim83/TriangleMesh.jl/docs/src/man/examples.md

 *Convenience method for point clouds.*

-Meshing a point cloud with `TriangleMesh` is as easy.
+Meshing a point cloud with `TriangleMesh` is easy.
 As an example we will create mesh of the convex hull of a number of random points and tell the algorithm that it is not allowed to add more points to it (which could be done though to improve the mesh quality).

 Let's create a point cloud:
 ```julia